Wyden13/simple-logistic-regression/README.md

 # simple-logistic-regression
-- I implemented a simple logistic regression model class using Numpy for vectorizating values and matplotlib library for visualizing datapoints
+I implemented a simple logistic regression model class using Numpy for calculating vectorized values and matplotlib library for visualizing data points